The definitive guide to Website Testing

 If the respondent was offered some kind of incentive for participating in the study (be it monetary or something else, like a competition or some kind of benefit), you should make sure that they’re well informed about the reward and how they’re going to get it.

 Good respondents can be a difficult to find and incentives can dig deep into your pocket.
-With the UXtweak Recruiter Widget, recruiting becomes cheap and simple.
-Recruiter Widget turns visitors into respondents.
+With the UXtweak Recruiting Widget, recruiting becomes cheap and simple.
+Recruiting Widget turns visitors into respondents.
 Does your website already have existing users?
 Would you like to test your e-commerce website with real customers?
-Then add the Recruiter Widget script to your website and let Recruiter handle the recruiting for you.
+Then add the Recruiting Widget script to your website and let Recruiter handle the recruiting for you.

 "Would you like to help us improve our website and get a nice reward for just a few minutes of your time?"